 Modeling the effect of grain shape and roughness is difficult and is computationally intensive.
-Given that the broad trends observed in sand mixtures are consistent with the very simple models described here, a more productive extension of the approach might be to different grainsize distributions.
-As high-resolution X-ray computed tomography becomes increasingly powerful (resolution approaching one micron) and more widely available, direct observation of floating grains within a sediment should be feasible.
+Given that the broad trends observed in sand mixtures are consistent with the very simple models described here, a more productive extension of the approach might be to different grain size distributions.
+As high resolution X-ray computed tomography becomes increasingly powerful (resolution approaching one micron) and more widely available, direct observation of floating grains within a sediment should be feasible.
 This would offer a powerful validation of the grain-scale predictions made here.

-Thresholds and Phase Transition.-The range of parameter space [RR, VF] described above is not exhaustive, but it is sufficient to demonstrate the existence of important thresholds for the floating-grain phenomenon.
+Thresholds and Phase Transition.---The range of parameter space [RR, VF] described above is not exhaustive, but it is sufficient to demonstrate the existence of important thresholds for the floating-grain phenomenon.
 These thresholds are closely related to previously established thresholds for macroscopic properties.
 Thus it is useful to summarize the behavior in terms of a phase diagram like that of Figure 18.
-In dense, disordered packings of two sizes of spheres, the minimum porosity, the volume fraction of floating are captured, i.e., that form part of the loadbearing framework, increases with volume fraction of small spheres.
-At a given value of VF, the capture fraction increases as the radius ratio $(\hat{RR})$ decreases.
-Above the threshold VFc = 40%, nearly all the small grains are part of the
+In dense, disordered packings of two sizes of spheres, the minimum porosity, the volume fraction of floating grains, and the capture fracture all display different behavior in the vicinity of critical values of RR and VF.
+As shown in Fig. 18, three regions of parameter space can be identified relative to these critical values.